Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 - Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Giving up 109.8 points per game, the Heat are the second-ranked squad in the league defensively.
+- On defense, the Heat have conceded 109.8 points per game, which is second-best in the NBA.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked squad in the NBA.
+- On the boards, the Heat have conceded 41.9 rebounds per contest, which puts them sixth in the NBA.

-- In terms of assists, the Heat are 14th in the league, allowing 25.6 per contest.
+- The Heat give up 25.6 assists per game, 14th-ranked in the league.

-- In terms of 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per contest.
+- Looking at 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per game.

 Al Horford vs. the Heat